aastha-0711/GoFoodie/README.md

   - **Starters** – Delicious appetizers to begin your meal.

 - 🛒 **Cart Functionality**
-  - Add, remove, update items with quantity and size selection.
+  - Add, remove, update items with quantity selection.

 - 📦 **Order History**
   - View your previous orders with dates and details.